Galfy1/ros2-droneswarm-sim-ws/README.md

 1. Build ROS2 workspace (stand in /ros2-droneswarm-sim-ws):
     - source /opt/ros/humble/setup.bash
     - colcon build --packages-up-to droneswarm

+NOTE: If rosdep... outputs an error, you might need to call "sudo rosdep init" and try again

 # How to Run / Launch
 1. Open a new terminal (never run/launch in the same terminal you build the workspace)